Weierstrass Models

 weierstrass_section_g(w::WeierstrassModel)

-Return the polynomial $g$ used for the construction of the Weierstrass model.
+Returns the Weierstrass section $g$ of the Weierstrass model.

 julia> weierstrass_section_g(w);